Superalgos/Superalgos/docs/pages/suite/suite-sysntax-overview.md

 ## Introduction

-Different bots running within the platform produce data products that others may consume.
+Different bots running within the system produce data products that others may consume.
 These products are available for you to use within your strategies.

 Datasets are stored as a collection of sequential records and you may access any of the properties (fields) of each record.